 In its early years Auckland was a government town, cut off from the rest of New Zealand because of poor transport.
-There was certainly little love lost between Auckland and rival settlements such as Wellington.
-The residents there claimed that the colonial government supported Auckland at their expense, and lobbied the British for the nation’s capital to be moved further south.
+There was little love lost between Auckland and rival settlements such as Wellington, whose residents claimed that the colonial government supported Auckland at their expense, and lobbied for the nation’s capital to be moved further south.

 Major Collings de Jersey Grut and his wife Ann were among those who received a land block on the North Shore.
 They arrived with five servants, three children, livestock, farm equipment and a piano.
 But clearing the bush was tough, and the servants left.
 The cows wandered away or were poisoned by tutu berries.
 When their two-year-old daughter was suffocated by smoke from mānuka tree burn-off, the couple abandoned the block.

 During the 1840s and 1850s Māori owned a third of Auckland’s shipping fleet.
 They were the life-blood of the town, providing timber, labour, food, and a high proportion of exports.